Emrebyk46/Emrebyk46/README.md

--Hi there 👋.
+-Hi there!

--You found a special one...
+-You've found a special one.
+-I'm Emre, the c# enjoyer!

--Me are Emre the c# enjoyer and graduated from Deneyap so I've got a sertificate.
+-I've graduated from Deneyap so I've got a certificate in programming.

-Enjoy my codes please
+-Enjoy my codes please!